0x6980/zkp/pages/rareskills/fft_v1.md

 (n, P(n))&&& (2,p_0 + p_1.n + p_2.n^2 + \dots + p_d.n^d)
 \end{aligned}
 $$
-After deconstruct, each evaluation will take $O(d)$ operations. making this method run in $O(nd)$ operations which implies $O(d^2)$ operations to evaluate all $n$ points.
-So, back we where started.
+After deconstruct, each evaluation will take $O(n)$ operations. making this method run in $O(nn)$ operations which implies $O(n^2)$ operations to evaluate all $n$ points.
 Can we find a way to optimize this?

 ## Can We Do Better?
-Instead of a general polynomial we wanted to instead just evaluate a simple polynomial $P(x) = x^2$ at 8 points.
-The question now is which points should we pick?
-Is there any set of points when knowing value of one point **immediately** implies the value of another?
+Instead of a general polynomial, we wanted to evaluate a simple polynomial, such as $P(x) = x^2$, at 8 points.
+The question now is: Which points should we pick?
+Is there any set of points where knowing the value of one immediately determines another?
 In fact, there is.
 If we pick the point $x=1$, we immediately know the value of the point $x=-1$.
 Similarly:

 $$
 \begin{aligned}